Battle of the Princes, Epilogue: We Surrender

 “Right now,” he said …

-… “he needs to tell us where the rest of his friends are hiding.”
+… “he needs to tell us where his friends are hiding.”

 “It don’t look to me,” said Giovacchino, “like he’s in a conversational frame of mind.”